-Figure 39 - Alarm In setup screen.
+Figure 36 - Alarm In setup screen.

 The alarm terminal strip on the back of the DVR has inputs associated with each alarm.
 You can set up each input on the Alarm In Setup screen.
 The inputs are displayed in groups of four.
-You can turn each input On (via Alarm I/O or Camera Alarm) or Off.
+You can turn each input On or Off.
 Each input can be given a title, and the inputs can be set as NO (normally open) or NC (normally closed) independently.